rockthejvm/kotlin-coroutines-concurrency/README.md

-## The official repository for the Rock the JVM Advanced Kotlin course
+## The official repository for the Kotlin Coroutines & Concurrency course

 Powered by [Rock the JVM!](rockthejvm.com)